 After registration you will be taken to the Same Day Surgery Area to be prepared for surgery.
 An armband with your name and date of birth is placed on your wrist.
 This will be used to verify your identity prior to any treatment or medication being given to you.
 After your IV is started, your family can wait in the holding area with you until you are taken back to the Operating Room.
-The Anesthesiologist in charge of your care will meet with you and discuss which type of anesthesia will be used.
-Please inform the anesthesia department of your previous anesthesia experiences.
 After all of your questions have been answered, a sedative is given to help you relax.
 You may not remember much after the medication is given.
 Preparation, surgery, and recovery take between 3 and 4 hours.